-Dr. Derek Quinlan 1.6 Instructor contact information:

-Email: dquinla4@uwo.ca 1.7 Office hours:

-Immediately following lecture and by appointment (via Zoom meeting).
-2.0.
-CALENDAR DESCRIPTION A research-oriented course that focuses on the experiments and methodological techniques in neuroimaging that lead to our current understandings of the structure and function of the mammalian brain.
-3 lecture/seminar hours held twice per week; 0.5 course Note 1: Unless you have either the prerequisites for this course or written special permission to enroll, you may be removed from this course and it will be deleted from your record.
+Dr. Derek Quinlan - 1.6 Instructor contact information: Email: dquinla4@uwo.ca - 1.7 Office hours: TBD 2.0.
+CALENDAR DESCRIPTION An introduction to the study of the human senses and higher order perceptual processes.
+Data gathered from psychophysical research and studies of the nervous system in both humans and other animals will be discussed.
+The course will review the mechanisms and principles of operation of vision, hearing, touch, taste and smell.
+Pre-requisites: At least 60% in a 1000-level Psychology course.
+Anti-requisite: Psychology 2015A/B 3 lecture/seminar hours; 0.5 course Note 1: Unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you may be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
-You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.
+You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites/permissions.
 3.0 COURSE OBJECTIVES By the end of this course, students should have: